Spot The Best Property Investments With Technical Due Diligence

 Choosing a practitioner: Doing your (technical) due diligence

-It is crucial that property owners and developers partner with a pragmatic and commercially orientated property expert when embarking on a physical due-diligence process.
+Property owners and developers must partner with a pragmatic and commercially-orientated property expert when embarking on a physical due-diligence process.

-Knowledge and understanding of assets throughout their lifecycle is crucial to providing informed property risk analysis and investment decisions.
-For Hendry, we’re proud of our zero-claim history, spanning over 38 years as a provider of technical due diligence and building compliance services.
+The resulting knowledge and understanding of assets throughout their lifecycle provides informed property risk analysis and investment decisions.
+For Hendry, we’re proud of our zero-claim history, spanning over 35 years as a provider of technical due diligence and building compliance services.

 Staying apart, together

-Finally, you should consider that space usage is going to change, too.
+Space usage is going to change.
 Compliance is also taking a new shape.
 Post-COVID, we are seeing a spotlight on health, safety and environmentally sound buildings.

-Maddocks Law advises that ‘you should also determine if the current premises is appropriate for social distancing and new working requirements.
+Maddocks Law advises that you should determine ‘if the current premises is appropriate for social distancing and new working requirements.
 What has worked in the past may not be appropriate going forward.’

 Deloitte, in a recent study, also pointed out that ‘during the due diligence process, it will be necessary to consider aspects of the “new normal”, which means differentiating which factors do not represent perpetuity from those “came to stay” and will permanently impact the company.’

-A good practitioner would ensure that these factors are taken into consideration.
-Particularly when providing their assessment and recommendations for a commercially viable acquisition and long-term operation.
+A good practitioner ensures that these factors are considered.
+Particularly when providing their assessment and recommendations for a commercially-viable acquisition and long-term operation.

 Get technical due diligence advice you can trust